Surveys can be one of the quickest and most dependable ways to get useful information about your brand, products, and

 Bring your data together and uncover even more insights with MonkeyLearn Studio – your all-in-one survey analysis and data visualization tool.

 The below is a sample dashboard showing an analysis of reviews for Zoom:

 You can see sentiment analysis by category (aspect), individual responses by date, and keyword extraction that shows the most used and most important words: in the ‘Qualifier’ section on the bottom left and in the word clouds created on the bottom right.

 Data visualization tools can put all of your survey data into one place for an expansive view or finite insights.
 Get to the data that’s not simply visible on a simple spreadsheet or graph.

 MonkeyLearn Studio offers countless insights and visualizations that can produce game-changing results for presentations, board meetings, and personal edification.

-Customer surveys are an undeniably important aspect of business development, and Excel can be a helpful tool to analyze your survey results, however, you choose to conduct your survey.
+Customer surveys are an undeniably important aspect of business development, and Excel can be a helpful tool to analyze your quantitative survey results.

 Using Excel in concert with survey applications and AI survey analysis tools can take your data to the next level.

 Find out how MonkeyLearn can help you analyze your surveys and improve your analytics by showcasing your data in broad strokes or finite detail.